Boosting Search Engines with Interactive Agents: Learning to Search

+Web searchers expect the best answer to be among the top few hits on the first results page~\citep[\S 5]{hearst2009search} and pay marginal attention to the bottom half of the \emph{10 blue links}~\citep{granka2004, joachims2005,nielsen-pernice-2009,info-eye-tracking}.
+Likewise, a search agent considers only the top $k$ documents returned by the search engine at every step; we set $k=5$ in all our experiments.

-Inspired by human experts' strategies, we suggest using a machine reader (MR, cf. \citep{rajpurkar-etal-2016-squad}) with a passage scorer (PS) to rank the most relevant text snippets found so far.
-Specifically, we use a DPR reader~\citep{dpr}, which builds upon a pre-trained BERT~\citep{devlin-etal-2019-bert} model in order to identify the most promising answer span within each result document $d$ and which also estimates the probability of $d$ containing the (unspecified) answer $\text{P}(d \ni \text{\textsc{ answer}}\,\vert\,q) \in [0;1]$.
-This probability can also be viewed as a PS-score that induces a calibrated ranking across all result documents within a session.
-Moreover, the machine reader can extract a context window around the best answer in every document.
+During a search session the agent maintains a list of the top-$k$ documents overall, which is returned at the end as the output.
+To aggregate the results from different steps during the search session we use a Passage Scorer (PS) which builds upon a pre-trained BERT model.
+For each result document $d\in\mathcal{D}_t$, the PS component estimates the probability of $d$ containing the (unspecified) answer $\text{P}(d \ni \text{\textsc{ answer}}\,\vert\,q) \in [0;1]$.
+This probability can be viewed as a score that induces a calibrated ranking across all result documents within a session.
+Notice that the score is always computed conditioning on the original query $q=q_0$ and not $q_t$.

-The default setting in our experiments is to use the 5 top-ranked documents and extract a 70 token window centered at the answer predicted by the reader.
-In addition, we include the document titles, truncated to $10$ tokens.
-Finally, the query tokens and refinements describing $q_t$ are also included.
-In total this leads to a segmented observation token sequence $o_t$ which is truncated to length $\le 512$.
-We then use pre-trained transformer-based language models (LM), BERT or T5, to produce an embedding $\mathbf s_t$ from which the search agent will generate the next query.
-If we denote result sets for $q_t$ by $\mathcal D_t$, then we get diagrammatically (see also Figure~\ref{fig:architecture}):

-We will focus on the case, where $q_{t+1}$ is obtained from $q_t$ through augmentation.
-This may add a keyword $w \in \Sigma^{\text{ idx}}$, the search index vocabulary, with the usual disjunctive search engine semantics or a structured search term formed by the use of unary operators (`+',`-') and fields (see below).
+At each session step a search agent computes a structured \emph{observation} representing the state of the session up to that point.
+The observation includes the query tokens and refinements describing $q_t$.
+The top-$k$ documents in the session are represented by their title and a text snippet.
+The snippet is a fixed-length token sequence centered around the text span that contains the most likely answer for $q$, as predicted by a Machine Reader (MR)~\citep{rajpurkar-etal-2016-squad}.
+For ranking (PS) and answer span prediction (MR) tasks we use the same BERT system as in~\citep{dpr}.
+Query and aggregated results yield a segmented observation token sequence $o_t$ which is truncated to length $\le 512$ , a common input length for pre-trained transformer-based LMs (cf. Appendix \ref{sec:a-observations-details} for more details and examples).

+The next step involves a language model which produces an embedding $\mathbf s_t$ from which the search agent will generate the next query.
+We can represent diagrammatically the operations that lead to a query refinement as

+At each step $t$ the top-$k$ documents in the session are identified by means of their PS score.
+An observation $o_t$ is computed for the top documents by means of a machine reader (MR).
+Then the search agent's LM encodes the observation $o_t$ and decodes the next query $q_{t+1}$.
+Figure~\ref{fig:architecture} illustrates the search agent and its components at work with an example.